vanHeemstraSystems/prismic-headstart/README.md

 ## 200 - Building pages using these components

 **SliceZone** is a component that you drop into your page and it will take care of calling the necessary components and provide them with their content props to build the page.

+This way, all that you have to do is use the visual editor (***Prismic interface***) to define the different Slices - every Slice containing the props that are passed to a given component - and the SliceZone will automatically mirror these Slices by calling the corresponding components in your frontend code.